Our Verdict

 Warmth

 With 133-170g Primaloft Gold insulation, it's not surprising that this mitt kept our fingers warm all day long.
-In our experience with many products that utilize this specific insulation, it performs extremely well, providing excellent warmth to weight ratio.
+In our experience, products that utilize this specific insulation typically perform extremely well, providing an excellent warmth-to-weight ratio.
 The fluffy pile provides ample space to amplify the heat of our hands.
-The added mitten design (i.e., the fact that all of your fingers are touching inside the mitten liner) contributes heavily to this warmth.
-Black Diamond updated the liner of these gloves to omit the split-finger design or previous iterations and go back to a full mitten liner.
-We found that even on the coldest, iciest days our fingers didn't feel the slightest chill.
+Additionally, the default design of mittens means that all of your fingers are touching inside the mitten liner, which contributes heavily to this warmth.
+Black Diamond updated the liner of these gloves to omit the split-finger design and return to a full mitten liner.
+We found that even on the coldest, iciest days, our fingers didn't feel the slightest chill.
+Our main tester noted: “I wore these on several mornings where temps were 20 degrees below zero, and my fingers actually occasionally felt too warm!
+I was impressed with their performance, and on a really really cold day, these are your best bet for staying warm on the chairlift.”

-Adding to the warmth of the Mercury Mitt is the breathability of the BD.dry exterior.
-We noticed that during downhill ski testing and hiking, our hands stayed dry even though they were working up heat and condensation.
-As we often emphasize, this is key to all-day warmth.
-The dry heat of these mitts can't be beat.
+Adding to the warmth of the Mercury Mitt is the breathability of the BD.Dry exterior.
+We noticed that during downhill ski testing and hiking, our hands stayed dry even though they were working up heat and sweat.
+As we often emphasize, staying dry is key to all-day warmth.
+If you do happen to sweat enough to create some moisture in the glove, “Removing the liner to dry for a bit can help these stay as warm as possible,” our tester noted.

 Water Resistance

 As previously mentioned, a key factor for long-term glove performance is its resistance to precipitation and other weather.
 The Mercury Mitt excels here.
 The BD.dry exterior shell is treated with an Empel DWR coating.
 This material beads water extremely well.
-The insulated liner is also water-resistant, although unsurprisingly it is far more susceptible to moisture than when combined with its shell.
-Throughout heavy use, we did notice that the leather portions of this glove had to be retreated to boost performance again, as with all leather gloves and mittens.
+The insulated liner is also water-resistant, although unsurprisingly, it is far more susceptible to moisture when used on its own.
+Throughout heavy use, the leather portions of this glove had to be retreated to boost performance again, as is the case with all leather gloves and mittens.

 Dexterity

-Like most mittens, if there is one weak point of the Mercury Mitt, it's dexterity.
-The warm insulation and packaging of fingers together come at a cost.
+Like most mittens, the Mercury Mitt has one weak point: dexterity.
+The warm insulation and combined packaging of fingers come at a cost.
 The rounded and well-insulated fingertip portion of the mittens makes grasping objects considerably more challenging than when wearing gloves.
-It works well for simple tasks like grasping ski poles, but not more complex ones like tying knots.
+It works well for simple tasks like grasping ski poles, but more complex ones like tying knots are all but impossible.

-It was consistently challenging to zip jackets or buckle boots while wearing this mitten, and we had a hard time even knowing what we were grabbing.
+It was consistently challenging to zip jackets or buckle boots while wearing these mittens; we had a hard time even knowing what we were grabbing.
 We attribute this to the loft of the insulation.
-The trade-off in warmth might be worth it if you're priority is warmth and you don't necessarily need technical performance from this mitten.
+The trade-off in warmth might be worth it if your priority is warmth, and you don't necessarily need finely detailed performance from this mitten.

 We really like how this mitten's materials are reinforced in high-use areas.
-The palm of this mitten is constructed of goat leather treated with a DWR finish.
+The palm is made from goat leather treated with a Durable Water Repellent (DWR) finish.
 The DWR finish helps to maintain the integrity of the leather, as soaking through leather consistently chips away at its strength.

 The palm of the mitten is also constructed to increase durability.
 The leather is reinforced with an additional patch in high-use areas like the meeting of the thumb and palm.
-This helps the mitten hold up to consistent ski pole or rope use.
-The leather also wraps around the thumb and back of fingers to protect the seams of the mitten.
-This treatment and construction lead us to believe these mittens are quite hardy.
+This helps the mitten withstand consistent ski pole or rope use.
+The leather also wraps around the thumb and back of the fingers to protect the seams of the mitten.
+This treatment and construction lead us to believe these mittens will be quite hardy throughout multiple seasons of use.

 Features

 The Mercury Mitt is fully equipped with features for any winter adventure.
-The long wrist gauntlets are comfortable and do a great job of keeping snow and ice out.
-We love the new addition of an adjustable cuff on this model to truly cinch down and keep snow from collecting inside the gauntlet.
+The long wrist gauntlets are comfortable and do a great job of keeping snow and ice away from the sensitive wrist area.
+We love the new addition of an adjustable cuff on this model, which allows you to truly cinch down and keep snow from collecting inside the gauntlet.
 These also feature a carabiner loop on the first finger that allows one to hang them opening side down on a harness or backpack.

 Should You Buy the Black Diamond Mercury Mitts?

 One of the warmest contenders in this review, the Mercury Mitt is our choice for best mittens overall.
-Its warmth competes with the best, and its construction will hold up day in and day out.
-Add this a great level of water and weather resistance, and you have our favorite mittens on the market.
+The warmth competes with the best in our lineup, and the construction has held up day in and day out during our testing.
+Add to this a great level of water and weather resistance, and you have a superb pair of mittens.
 If you don't necessarily need much dexterity and your top priority is finger warmth, then this is the pick for you.
-Their durable construction should also help them last for several seasons.

 What Other Women's Ski Gloves Should You Consider?